 - 100 g of peeled raw cocoa beans or 70 g of raw cocoa powder;

-- 60-90 grams of honey, agave syrup or other natural sweetener;
+- 60-90 grams of honey, agave syrup, or other natural sweeteners;

 - 0.5-1 tsp vanilla powder.

-Melt the cocoa butter on the water bath, chop cocoa beans and mix them with cocoa butter, and then add the syrup or honey.
-Then pour the chocolate into the silicone cups and put in the freezer.
+Melt the cocoa butter on the water bath, chop cocoa beans, mix them with cocoa butter, and then add the syrup or honey.
+Then pour the chocolate into the silicone cups and put it in the freezer.

-In medicine, there are wide variety of using cocoa butter: this product has a strong antiseptic effect and is used in the composition for the treatment of colds, including influenza, bronchitis, pneumonia.
-Also it is effective in the treatment of gastric and intestinal diseases, is used as a prevention of cancers, it promotes the removal of excess cholesterol from the blood, making it possible to prevent the development of atherosclerosis and reduces the risk of varicose veins.
+In medicine, there is a wide variety of using cocoa butter: this product has a strong antiseptic effect and is used in the composition to treat colds, including influenza, bronchitis, pneumonia.
+Also, it effectively treats gastric and intestinal diseases, is used to prevent cancers, promotes the removal of excess cholesterol from the blood, makes it possible to avoid the development of atherosclerosis, and reduces the risk of varicose veins.